Author's Note: The rules presented here are also compatible with MegaTraveller and Striker, and may be compatible with Marc Miller's Traveller (T4).

-An improved, TL10 light machinegun intended as a squad-level support weapon for ACR-armed troops; the weapon is chambered for ACR ammunition, and incorporates the ACR's sighting and stabilization systems.
+An improved, TL10 light machinegun intended as a squad-level support weapon for ACR-armed troops; it is chambered for ACR ammunition, and incorporates the ACR’s sighting and stabilization systems.
 Though primarily used from its bipod, the ALMG may also be tripod or pintle-mounted.
 Replaces previous light machineguns at TL10.

 The ALMG may “tank up” from the equivalent-caliber ACR magazine; in this case it fires as the equivalent ACR.

 7mm or 9mm Gatling-10/Advanced Gatling (AGAT)